absmach/magistrala/tools/e2e/README.md

   -h, --help                   help for e2e
-  -H, --host string            address for a running Magistrala instance (default "localhost") -n, --num uint               number of users, groups, channels and things to create and connect (default 10) -N, --num_of_messages uint   number of messages to send (default 10) -p, --prefix string          name prefix for users, groups, things and channels
+  -H, --host string            address for a running Magistrala instance (default "localhost") -n, --num uint               number of users, groups, channels and clients to create and connect (default 10) -N, --num_of_messages uint   number of messages to send (default 10) -p, --prefix string          name prefix for users, groups, clients and channels
 ```

 To use `-H` option, you can specify the address for the Magistrala instance as an argument when running the program.
 For example, if the Magistrala instance is running on another computer with the IP address 192.168.0.1, you could use the following command: